Rate-Independent Computation in Continuous Chemical Reaction Networks

-In analyzing the behavior of the CRC on states in $D_U$, it will help us to consider the functionally equivalent CRC in which we remove species that are not producible from states in $D_U$.
+In analyzing the behavior of the CRC on states in $D_U$, it will help us to consider the functionally equivalent CRC in which we remove species that are not producible from any state in $D_U$.
 For the purposes of this proof we consider this reduced CRC, and let $\Lambda$ be the corresponding reduced set of species.

-Let $(\vy, \vz)$ be some good pair.
-Then as $\Omega$ varies among the output-stable siphons, $\Tilde{\Sigma}_{(\vy, \vz)}(\Omega)$ gives a finite collection of closed sets covering $\R_{>0}^\Sigma$ by Lemmas~\ref{lem-shifted-sets-cover} and~\ref{lem-shifted-closed}.
+Let $(\vy, \vz)$ be some full input pair.
+Then as $\Omega$ varies among the {stabilizing} siphons, $\Tilde{\Sigma}_{(\vy, \vz)}(\Omega)$ gives a finite collection of closed sets covering $\R_{>0}^\Sigma$ by Lemmas~\ref{lem-shifted-sets-cover} and~\ref{lem-shifted-closed}.
 Since $\Tilde{\Sigma}_{(\vy, \vz)}(\Omega) \subseteq \Sigma(\Omega)$ by Lemma~\ref{lem-shifted-in-unshifted} and since $f$ is linear (and therefore continuous) on $\Sigma(\Omega)$ by Lemma~\ref{lem-siphon-implies-linear-nondual}, we see that $f$ is continuous on each of the closed sets in this covering.
-By \cite{munkres2000topology}, if a topological space is a union of finitely many closed sets and $f_i$ are continous function on each closed set that agree on overlaps, then they combine to give a continous function.
+By \cite{munkres2000topology}, if a topological space is a union of finitely many closed sets and $f_i$ are continuous function on each closed set that agree on overlaps, then they combine to give a continuous function.
 From this result, we conclude that $f$ is continuous on $D_U$, as desired. \end{proof}